QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

-Simon (**Planning Production, Inventories, and Work Force**, Prentice-Hall International Series in Management, 1960), we simplify the firm’s problem by formulating it as a linear quadratic discounted dynamic programming problem of the type studied in :doc:`this<lqcontrol>` quantecon
+Simon (**Planning Production, Inventories, and Work Force**, Prentice-Hall International Series in Management, 1960), we simplify the firm’s problem by formulating it as a linear quadratic discounted dynamic programming problem of the type studied in :doc:`this<lqcontrol>` quantecon.

-Because its costs of production are increasing and quadratic in production, the firm wants to smooth production across time provided that holding inventories is not too costly
+Because its costs of production are increasing and quadratic in production, the firm wants to smooth production across time provided that holding inventories is not too costly.

-But the firm also prefers to sell out of existing inventories, a preference that we represent by a cost that is quadratic in the difference between sales in a period and the firm’s beginning of period inventories
+But the firm also prefers to sell out of existing inventories, a preference that we represent by a cost that is quadratic in the difference between sales in a period and the firm’s beginning of period inventories.

-We compute examples designed to indicate how the firm optimally chooses to smooth production and manage inventories while keeping inventories close to sales
+We compute examples designed to indicate how the firm optimally chooses to smooth production and manage inventories while keeping inventories close to sales.

 To introduce components of the model, let